Whitters148/DnDGame/content/Enemies/Dark Legion/Lieutenants/Thrashor (Lieutenant of Eryx).md

 ### **Traits**

 **Brutal Weaponry**:
-Thrashor can shift his limbs into warhammers, battleaxes, or mauls, dealing heavy damage.
+Thrashor can morph his limbs into warhammers, battleaxes, or mauls, dealing heavy damage.
 His melee attacks deal an additional 1d12 damage.

 **Juggernaut Charge**:
 If Thrashor moves at least 20 feet straight toward a creature and then hits it with a melee attack, the target takes an extra 10 (3d6) damage and must make a DC 19 Strength saving throw or be knocked prone.